Johneriksson88/wedding/README.md

 - __The Footer__

-  - The footer section includes links to all pages on the website, as well ass the relevant social media sites for John.
+  - The footer section includes links to all pages on the website, as well as the relevant social media sites for John.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media, and lets them navigate when they've scrolled all the way down.
   - The footer has a small copyright text to inform the user of the author.